themadan/amitness.github.io/content/articles/factorization-machines.md

 rating = y(x) = w_0 + \sum_{i=1}^{n} w_i x_i
 </pre>

-For user "A", their rating of 5 for "Silicon Valley" can be predicted as
+We can predict the rating of 5 given by user "A" for "Silicon Valley" as:

 |*A*|B|C|Game Of Thrones|*Silicon Valley*|
 |---|---|---|---|---|